Unión Obrera Democrática Filipina: August 1902 strike

-The organization called for a national general strike on August 2, 1902, a day before the proclamation of the Philippine Independent Church, in protest of the refusal of the government to comply with the demands for increased wages for the workers.
-The following day, in a meeting of about 42 prominent members at the Centro de Bellas Artes in Quiapo, Manila, the organization, led by its president Isabelo de los Reyes, launched and proclaimed the establishment of the Philippine Independent Church, a schismatic church from the state-sponsored Roman Catholic Church.
+The organization called for a national general strike campaign on August 2, 1902, a day before the proclamation of the Philippine Independent Church, in protest of the refusal of the government to comply with the demands for increased wages for the workers.
+In culmination of the general strike campaign, the following day despite heavy rain, in a meeting of about 42 prominent members at the Centro de Bellas Artes in Quiapo, Manila, the organization, led by its president Isabelo de los Reyes, launched and proclaimed the establishment of the Philippine Independent Church, a schismatic church from the authority of the state-sponsored Roman Catholic Church.
 The first strike action then occurred on August 9, 1902, as workers at the Malabon Commercial Tobacco Factory went on strike.
 The Union Obrera Democratica organized various walk-outs in factories in Manila and adjacent cities in support of the strike.
 As a result of the strike, wages were increased in some factories.
 Working hours were, however, unaffected.
 The state authorities responded to the general strike by arresting four union leaders and Isabelo de los Reyes on August 15 and August 17, 1902, respectively.
 De los Reyes was sentenced to four months in jail.

 Gomez at the helm

 De los Reyes was pardoned soon after being jailed, on condition that he would not continue as a labor organizer.
 De los Reyes tendered his resignation while in prison in September 1902 and Cruz immediately assembled a meeting to elect a new president for the organization.
 Spanish Filipino physician and writer Dr. Dominador Gomez was elected as the new president of Union Obrera Democratica in September 1902.
-After the election of Gomez, the name of the organization was changed to Union Obrera Democratica Filipina ("Philippine Democratic Labor Union").
+After the election of Gomez, the name of the organization was changed to Union Obrera Democratica Filipina (UODF, "Philippine Democratic Labor Union").
 De los Reyes was eventually released in January 1903.

 May Day 1903

-In April 1903, a meeting was held at the Malacañan Palace between the Union Obrera Democratica Filipina leaders (including Gomez) and governor William H. Taft, in which the trade unionists demanded that May 1 be celebrated as Labor Day.
+In April 1903, a meeting was held at the Malacañan Palace between the Union Obrera Democratica Filipina leaders (including Gomez) and governor-general William H. Taft, in which the trade unionists demanded that May 1 be celebrated as Labor Day.
 No agreement was reached, as Taft and Gomez clashed verbally.
 Following this meeting, Gomez was labelled as a "subversive" element.
 Requests from the Union Obrera Democratica Filipina to organize a rally on May 1 was denied by the authorities.

 In the end, UODF organized a massive anti-imperialist rally with around 100,000 participants outside the Malacañan Palace.
 This was the first May Day celebration in the Philippines.